What is OpenVex?

 in the OpenVEX repo.

-OpenVEX is also committed to building out tools that will enable software authors and consumers to work with VEX metadata.
+OpenVEX is also committed to building out tools that will allow software authors and consumers to work with VEX metadata.
 The first project in this initiative is vexctl

 , a CLI to create, merge and attest VEX documents.
 This tool can also be used to apply VEX documents to scanner results in order to filter out false positives.

-For example, you can create a VEX document using the following vexctl create
+For example, you can create a VEX document using a vexctl create

 vexctl create --product="pkg:apk/wolfi/git@2.38.1-r0?arch=x86_64" \